NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 ---

-# How NuGet Resolves Package Dependencies
+# How NuGet resolves package dependencies

 Any time a package is installed or reinstalled, which includes being installed as part of a [restore](../consume-packages/package-restore.md) process, NuGet also installs any additional packages on which that first package depends.